vaibhavxlr/KongTakeHomeAssignment/README.md

 6. TODO - CRUD functionality could be added utilizing the existing DB schema and connection, by adding extra handling at the application level.

-7. Repository branching strategy could have been improved with a separate 'develop', feature branches and main.
+7. Repository branching strategy could have been improved with separate 'develop', feature branches and 'main'.